syncfusion-content/blazor-docs/blazor/treegrid/state-management.md

 ## Enabling persistence in tree grid

-State persistence allows the tree grid to retains the current tree grid state in the browser local storage for state maintenance.
-This action is handled through the `EnablePersistence` property which disabled by default.
+State persistence allows the tree grid to retain the current tree grid state in the browser's local storage for state maintenance.
+This action is handled through the `EnablePersistence` property, which is disabled by default.
 When it is enabled, some properties of the tree grid will be retained even after refreshing the page.

 > The state will be persisted based on **ID** property.
 So, it is recommended to explicitly set the **ID** property for tree grid.
 > You can use [ResetPersistDataAsync](https://https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.SfTreeGrid-1.html#Syncfusion_Blazor_TreeGrid_SfTreeGrid_1_ResetPersistDataAsync) method to reset tree grid state to its original state.
 This will clear persisted data in window local storage and renders tree grid with its original property values.